TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: Sound Derivation Rules

 \end{itemize}

-\subsubsection{Proof Construction for $ \Box(\texttt{req} \rightarrow \Diamond (\neg \texttt{req})) $}
+\subsubsection{Proof Construction for $ \Box(\texttt{req} = 1 \rightarrow \Diamond (\texttt{req} = 0)) $}

 We use the rule PR for progress.
-First, we instantiate $\varphi$, $\psi$, and $\chi$ with the following concrete formulae from our bounded buffer model. \begin{itemize} \item The condition that triggers the need for progress is $\varphi \equiv \txt{req}$. \item The goal state we must eventually reach is $\psi \equiv \neg\txt{req}$. \item The intermediate condition, $\chi$, is chosen to be the state where progress becomes inevitable.
-This occurs when the buffer is full and there is a request to fulfill.
-Hence, we choose $\chi \equiv \txt{buf} = N \wedge \txt{req}$. \end{itemize}
+First, we instantiate $\varphi$, $\psi$, and $\chi$ with the following concrete formulae from our bounded buffer model. \begin{itemize} \item The condition that triggers the need for progress is $\varphi \equiv \txt{req} = 1$. \item The goal state we must eventually reach is $\psi \equiv \txt{req} = 0$. \item The intermediate condition, $\chi$, is chosen to be the state where progress becomes inevitable.
+In this simple example, this coincides with the need for progress, i.e., $\chi \equiv \txt{req} = 1$. \end{itemize}

-Next, we define the simultaneous cd-variant $t'$ lexicographically to make the PR obligations mechanically obvious.
-Treat $\txt{req}\in\{0,1\}$ (false = 0, true = 1).
-Define the variant